Embedded Systems Course – Intermediate

 What is the salary levels of placed students?

-In summary it’s all a skill-game!
+In summary, it’s all a skill-game!
 The more skilled you are the more paying job offers you will get.
-Also the Embedded Average salary for Freshers can grow in a sustainable basis over a long period of time.
+Also, the Embedded Average salary for Freshers can grow on a sustainable basis over a long period of time.

 Where can I get the list of companies visited recently?